dergeberl/kubeteach/README.md

 Password: <yourpassword>
 ```

-You will get a command which forwards a local port to the kubeteach container and also the username and password for login.
+The command will prompt a command (`kubectl port-forward`) and the credentials which are needed to log in into the dashboard.

 ### Update kubeteach